University of Maryland (History, Education)

 I am a History major with a concentration in American History at a public university that is well-known as reputable for this particular subject.
 I have been dedicated to American history since I was in high school, and have consistently achieved high grades in my various American history courses since attending the University of Maryland.
 As a current student, I am in the thick of my studies of American history and am certainly well-equipped to transmit that interest to those that I tutor.
 Furthermore, last summer I worked as a tour guide at a historic fort in Rhode Island and was considered to be one of the most successful and amicable tour guides on the team.
 I took pleasure in informing visitors about the fort's extensive history, and always encouraged questions in order to ensure their engagement.
 My extensive study of American history and my success in teaching it as a tour guide have equipped me with valuable skills in historical education.

 I am fascinated by American history and truly love to write--the only thing better is being able to share those passions with students who feel as though they need a little guidance.
 I will be available from the second week of June through mid-August, and highly encourage you to reach out to me if you need any help with reading, writing, or history.
 I am an easy-going teacher, but I'm not satisfied until I know that my clients feel better about their work.
 As a future teacher, I've been tutoring since I was in high school and have taken pleasure in it ever since.
 In high school, I tutored both my peers and local elementary and middle school children.
-Since I have come to the University of Maryland, I have become a writing tutor at the campus
+Since I have come to the University of Maryland, I have become a writing tutor at the campus Writing Center and have significantly strengthened my

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.